Saturday, February 19, 1977

 “Guiding Light”

-This is a “quietly soulful tune that glimmers through the darkness like a distant lighthouse.”
-BW-186 Everything on ‘Guiding Light’ – the slower tempo, the delicate guitar work and drums, lights bells that chim in the background, the piano part dangling above the chorus – suggests and earnest attempt to escape the urban out-of-doors and retreat.”
+Guiding Light “is a tremulous ballad that finds Verlaine dedicating himself with quiet ardour.”
+CM It is a “quietly soulful tune that glimmers through the darkness like a distant lighthouse.”
+BW-186 Everything on the song – “the slower tempo, the delicate guitar work and drums, lights bells that chim in the background, the piano part dangling above the chorus – suggests and earnest attempt to escape the urban out-of-doors and retreat.”
 BW-186

 “Prove it”

 This is a “faithful fan favorite since the band first performed it in 1974.”
-BW-187 This is “one of the clearest examples of how intensely this band can focus together, put each part into a perfectly moving whole.”
+BW-187 It is “one of the clearest examples of how intensely this band can focus together, put each part into a perfectly moving whole.”
 BW-187-8 The song’s “opening over a vaguely Latin rhythm…references the Brill Building’s golden era, the sound Leiber and Stoller brought to the Drifters and, later, the Shangri-La’s, or that Phil Spector created for the Crystals or the Ronettes.”
 BW-188 However, the song “can’t be reduced to Brill Building nostalgia or pastiche…we’re on much more tormented ground.”
 BW-189

 “Torn Curtain”

-This “is the one song fans of this album divide over.
-It drags.
+This “is the one song fans of this album divide over.”
+BW-192 It “turns the ballad on its head in seven heartbreaking minutes,” RV playing “like a requiem for a tragedy.”
+CM “It drags.
 It’s melodramatic.
 It certainly could have been sacrificed to make room for other, more popular songs from Television’s live set.”
 BW-192 Nonetheless, “there’s something thematically appropriate about finishing the album with a funeral dirge.”
 BW-192

 The title references “an apocalyptic miracle in the wake of Jesus’ crucifixion” in which, as Matthew 27:51 says, “At the moment the curtain of the temple was torn in two from top to bottom.
 The earth shook and the rocks split.”
 BW-192 However, it can also be viewed as a reference to live theater and the notion that a torn curtain would let the audience see behind the scenes.
 BW-193